Terms of Engagement

 To avoid incurring additional fees, please instruct us reasonably in advance of any deadlines and provide us with all relevant information regarding your matter.

-We will charge you separately for general office services to cover the cost of photocopying, printing, telephone and other office charges.
+We will charge you separately for general office services to cover the cost of photocopying, printing, telephone, IT expenses and other office charges.
 The office service charge is 4% of our fee, although if our actual costs significantly exceed this amount, we may invoice you for these additional costs.

 In addition, we will pass on to you the fees and other costs (including official fees, foreign agent fees, travel costs and courier fees) which we incur on your behalf.
 These fees and costs are identified as “disbursements” in our invoices.

 Any applicable goods and services tax (GST) will be passed on to you and will be itemised separately on our invoices.
-Unless we indicate otherwise, our fee estimates exclude GST (if applicable) and office service charges.
+Unless we indicate otherwise, our fee estimates exclude GST (if applicable), disbursements and office service charges.

 Payments in advance